 experience solitude along this section of the coast.

-out to Deer Island.
-For five hours, we enjoyed Florida as it was.
+North to Deer Island, and enjoyed Florida as it was.

 out to the horizon, sparkling blue.
 No traffic noise, no jet skis,

 to paddle down the gulf-side of a chain of islands that stretch

 towards Cedar Key, and then you can head back through a very shallow

 While paddling around the Cedar Keys, be mindful of the tide.
 If you aren't careful, the tides